lab-sun/NLE-DM/README.md

 pre_train.py: To train the deeplabv3 on BDD10K dataset.
-train_act_rea.py: To train the network to jointly predict actions and reasons. train_act_des.py: To train the network to jointly predict actions and descriptions. train_act_des_ablation.py: To train the network with diffrent combination of action and description.
+train_act_rea.py: To train the network to jointly predict actions and reasons. train_act_des.py: To train the network to jointly predict actions and descriptions.
 ```

 ## Dataset